You are here:Home1/Los Angeles2/Top 10 Best Nightclubs in Los Angeles in 2022

 Can You Get Into Clubs at 18 In Los Angeles?

 Just because 18 year olds will not be allowed to purchase alcohol under any circumstances doesn’t mean they can’t enjoy all the amazing experiences that Los Angeles night life has to offer.
 Boardner’s in Hollywood and their music venue/dance club in the back have 18+ nights with different themes such as “bar sinister” Saturday nights which center around goth culture.
 Other nightclubs such as Avalon in Hollywood and their next door neighbor Bardot have 18+ nights that you’ll have to look out for.
 Most clubs are restricted to a 21+ audience, but the majority of music venues allow 18 year olds who are not purchasing alcohol to attend concerts and events.
 Please double check before booking, but venues like The Fonda or the Palladium in Hollywood, The Wiltern in Koreatown, and The El Rey in Miracle Mile are all music venues with a mix of major bands and DJs that basically turn into dance clubs depending on the act.
 If you’re trying to get in with a fake ID (no judgment here), be careful because certain Los Angeles dance clubs take carding very seriously and may detain you before calling the police.

 What time does the headlining DJ usually come in in Los Angeles nightclubs?

-What is the dress code like at Los Angeles clubs?
+What is the dress code in LA clubs?

 For guys, we suggest to play it safe – wear collared shirts, nice jeans, dress shoes.
 If you’re getting bottle service, you can get away with a more casual look (blazer + tshirt, etc).
 The dress code for girls is less strict but every nightclub is different.
 For nightclubs that are on the elegant side, most girls will be wearing heels and dresses.